-Therefore the glider is a "paraglider with good passive safety and forgiving flight characteristics.
+According this standard the glider is a

+"paraglider with good passive safety and forgiving flight characteristics.
 It is relatively resistant to abnormal flight conditions.
-It is appropriable for all pilots including pilots of all training levels."
+Recommended for performanceoriented cross country pilots with several years of regular flying behind them and no less than 50 hours/year in combination with adequate knowledge of extreme flying training".

 The flight maneuvers during the certification process should not be overrated.
-Certification results provide only little information when you flying in thermically active and turbulent air because the glider classifications serve to inform solely with regard to the performance of a paraglider during extreme flight manoeuvers in stable air conditions.
+Certification results provide only little information when you flying in thermically active and turbulent air because the glider classifications serve to inform solely with regard to the performance of a paraglider during extreme flight maneuvers in stable air conditions.